LW83/sorting_hat/README.md

 Bug
 Centering text on line - not centring when using \n on line so included blank lines before instead of line breaks to ensure centring worked.

+Bug
+Initially pushing inputs and house to spreadsheet after first round of questions with option to re-sort.
+Trying to update house after re-sorting but changed to push details to spreadsheet once 'student' confirmed happy with house.